obrie/retrokit/README.md

 * `allow_fallback` - If set to `true`, then this will fall back to the list of languages defined in the configuration if `regional_priority` is `true` and no regional languages matched

+### Controls

+`manualkit` can be controlled by keyboard or controller.
+These settings can be modified in `config/manuals/manualkit.conf`.
+It's expected that the `keyboard_toggle` and `joystick_toggle` buttons will be pressed in combination with retroarch's configured `hotkey` button.
+For example, the default configuration expects that `select` + `up` will be used to toggle the display of the manual on the screen.

 ## Storage Capacity